tariq7299/final-project-cs50/frontend/public/to-do.md

 - Access mobiles kits (like, NOTIFICATIONS, STORAGE, CAMERA....etc)
 - Rebuild and populate all dbs
 - Error messages presents very sensitive info
+- Your session variables in .env are not secure at all !

 - Add a SYSTEMATIC APPROACH TO :
         0- Create a Word/.md file that ESABLISHES THE TEKA/TARIQ GUIDLINES FOR Flask and Vue and maybe other frameworks/budles/languages (which illustrats these keypoints: like for example: How to ornize files and folders, How to style the app, liek where to put the scoped styles and globla styles..., How to create the env variables, ...etc), and remeber to always create a didicated guidline file for every framwork, language !